On-chip quantum interference between the origins of a multi-photon state: 4. DISCUSSION AND CONCLUSION

+To conclude, we have experimentally observed constructive and destructive interference between two possible ways to create photon quadruplets on the silicon chip.
+This fundamentally multiparticle nonlinear quantum interference effect shows an intricate interconnection between quantum coherence, non-locality and entanglement, fueled by the concept of indistinguishability.
+We believe that our results are likely to spearhead and motivate follow-up studies relate to the foundation of quantum mechanics and quantum technology applications.

-\textbf{Acknowledgements.} The authors thank Alba Cervera-Lierta for useful comments on the manuscript.
+We thank Alba Cervera-Lierta for useful comments on the manuscript.
 M.K. thanks Armin Hochrainer, Mayukh Lahiri, Manuel Erhard and Anton Zeilinger for valuable discussions on the concept of path identity.

-This work was supported by the National Natural Science Foundation of China (NSFC) (Nos.
-61590932, 11774333, 62061160487, 12004373), the Anhui Initiative in Quantum Information Technologies (No. AHY130300), the Strategic Priority Research Program of the Chinese Academy of Sciences (No. XDB24030601), the National Key R \& D program (No. 2016YFA0301700), the Postdoctoral Science Foundation of China (No. 2020M671860) and the Fundamental Research Funds for the Central Universities.
+\textbf{Funding.} This work was supported by the National Natural Science Foundation of China (NSFC) (Nos.
+62061160487, 12004373), the Innovation Program for Quatum Science and Technology (2021ZD0303200), the Postdoctoral Science Foundation of China (No. 2020M671860) and the Fundamental Research Funds for the Central Universities.
 This work was partially carried out at the USTC Center for Micro and Nanoscale Research and Fabrication.
 M.K. acknowledges support from the Austrian Science Fund (FWF) through the Erwin Schr\"odinger fellowship No. J4309.